datanav/docs/index.rst

     **What is Sesam Talk**

-    See how Sesam Talk can empower your business by easily synchrinising you core data across SaaS services.
+    See how Sesam Talk can empower your business by easily synchronising you core data across SaaS services.

     .. link-button:: talk/index
         :type: ref